 - Christmas Day

+That leaves 255 working days a year in Nova Scotia in 2026.
 Under the Nova Scotia Labour Standards Code, Easter Monday, Victoria Day, and Natal Day are not paid holidays.

-Eligible employees who are given the day off are paid a regular day’s pay for that holiday.
+How do holidays affect pay?
+Eligible employees given the day off are paid a regular day’s pay for the holiday.
 If a holiday falls on an employee’s regular day off, they are given a different day off with pay.
+Qualified employees who work a holiday are paid holiday pay equal to a regular day’s pay plus 1.5 times their regular rate for the hours worked.
+For hourly employees, that regular rate is no lower than the Nova Scotia minimum wage.

-How Many Working Days In A Year In Newfoundland and Labrador?
+How Many Working Days In A Year In Newfoundland And Labrador?

 There are six paid holidays in Newfoundland and Labrador: